 Social-emotional activities help children build healthy relationships and properly express their emotions.
 These skills help children show empathy to others and express themselves in a healthy and controlled way.
 From the moment babies are born, they begin learning social-emotional skills.

-Childcare professionals and Caregivers communicate emotions to babies and show interactions to help them learn how to interact with their peers as they age.
+Childcare professionals and caregivers communicate emotions to babies.
+They also show interactions to help them learn how to interact with their peers as they age.
 When I learned that baby talk is actually perfectly formulated for my son to learn and grow from, I stopped hesitating about using baby talk.

 But beyond infanthood, your child needs social-emotional activities built into their regular playtime to continue building these skills.
 Your child will experience a wide variety of benefits from social-emotional activities.

 If social-emotional activities sound like something you can do without, read on.
 Discover the impact these activities can have on your child.
 From confidence to resisting negative social pressure from their peers, your child will grow immensely from social-emotional activities.

 - Improve conflict resolution skills

 - Manage stress and anxiety

 - Enhance decision-making skills

 - Have better emotional awareness of their own feelings

 Social-emotional activities you can do with your children